hyosung11/Launch-School/Courses/journal.md

 06:30 End study session with Alex.
 I need to get organized for the written assessment.
 I want to have practice problems with answers on hand as well as my glossary.

 07:34 Reading through the study guide.
 Going to make my glossary and practice problems.

+09:08 Back from dropping the kids off at school and now trying to buckle down and do some studying.

+09:10 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Listened to the Huberman Lab Podcast Episode 33 | Dr. Anna Lembke: Understanding & Treating Addiction
+   * [x] 2.
+Clicked through to JS109

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Study Guide for Test
+   * [ ] 3.
+Read *The Programmer's Brain* | Chapter 5: Reaching a deeper understanding of code
+   * [ ] 4.
+Listen to the Huberman Lab Podcast Episode 34 | Understanding & Conquering Depression

+3. Are there any blockers or impediments preventing you from doing your work?
+   * None.